Texas State University offers the following internal funding opportunities:Research Enhancement Program

 Multi-disciplinary Internal Research Grant (MIRG)

-- RFP will be released annually in mid-February.
+- RFP is released annually in mid-February.

 - Contact: Evy Gonzales, email@example.com, 512-245-2314.